 The Bradford pilot is focused on improving the health and social outcomes of children aged 5 – 14 and their families in areas of North Bradford.
 The programme is called JU:MP (Join Us: Move Play) and the team is working with local communities and organisations to increase opportunities for children to be active, including things like making improvements to parks and greenspace.
 Ultimately, it aims to support children and families to enjoy being active.

 The four key themes

 After talking and listening to children and families in our area, we have agreed on four areas to focus the programme on:

 Jan Burkhardt – Programme Director

 Kamran Siddique – Community Engagement Manager

 Amanda Seims – Senior Research Fellow

 You will hear more about the work that we’re doing as we progress, and you may be involved directly – if you’re a child, parent or carer within North Bradford you should definitely be involved.
-If you’re not and you would like to be, please get in touch with the team by calling us on 01274 383919.
+Please visit the JU:MP website for the latest information and updates.
+You can get in touch with the team by calling us on 01274 383919.
 We would love to hear from you!